oracle/terraform-provider-oci/website/docs/r/database_backup.html.markdown

 * `availability_domain` - The name of the availability domain where the database backup is stored.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
-* `database_edition` - The Oracle Database edition of the DB system from which the database backup was taken.
+* `database_edition` - The Oracle Database Edition that applies to all the databases on the DB system.
+Exadata DB systems and 2-node RAC DB systems require ENTERPRISE_EDITION_EXTREME_PERFORMANCE.
 * `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database.
 * `database_size_in_gbs` - The size of the database in gigabytes at the time the backup was taken.
 * `display_name` - The user-friendly name for the backup.
 The name does not have to be unique.